ba1tazar4ik/testTaskForSharpDev/Readme.md

 or :
 1. npm install
-2. run start and localhost start with test task
+2. npm start and localhost start with test task